 You can just get started with bug triaging.
-But if you want, you can register on the testpilot mailing list and perhaps introduce yourself to testpilots@owncloud.org.
-On this list we announce and discuss testing and bug triaging related subjects.
+But if you want, you can register at the chat system.

 You can also join the '#owncloud-testing' channel on irc://freenode.net and https://webchat.freenode.net/, to ask questions but keep in mind that people aren't active 24/7, and it can occasionally take a while to get a response.
 Last, but not least, ownCloud contributor Jan Borchardt has a great guide for developers and triagers about dealing with issues, including some 'stock answers' and thoughts on how to deal with pull requests.